 Mentorship Opportunities

-Research assistants will have the opportunity to work on a newly funded $2.2 million grant examining driving attention in adolescents as well as other TRIP Lab studies.
+Research assistants will have the opportunity to work on multi-million dollar grants as well as other TRIP Lab studies.

 You will gain hands-on human subjects research experience, have opportunities to present research at scientific conferences, and receive guidance on curriculum vitae (CV) building and the graduate school application process.